infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 ### Iterative

-* While the studies discussed above likely involved some level of iterative activity, it is difficult to know how much, and children may well engage in board games and pretend play without much repetition with-variation
-* What is different about the play condition compared to the training condition in such studies?
-The play in this case is clearly iterative, as children would have tried out different actions with the materials and different ways of connecting the sticks.
 * Therefore, these studies of object play demonstrate how the iterative nature of play can make it a more effective learning context for innovative problem-solving.
-* Bonawitz et al. concluded that instruction appeared to promoteefficient learning, but at the cost of reducing children’s exploration and their likelihood of discovering novel information.
-In a similar vein, Ramani (2012) reported a study in which four- and five-year-old peer dyads completed a playful, flexible and child-driven building task or a more structured, adult-driven building task.
+Variation is key
-* As predicted, the children in the playful condition It is still largely an open question as to whether children engaged in greater positive joint communication and built more complex structures than did those in the structured condition, and these differences carried over into a subsequent joint building task.
-Ramani concluded that cooperative problem-solving activities that allow children greater control of the task goals and interaction, similar to play contexts, appear to promote higher levels of cooperation and more effective learning and performance in young children.
+* It was concluded that cooperative problem-solving activities that allow children greater control of the task goals and interaction, similar to play contexts, appear to promote higher levels of cooperation and more effective learning and performance in young children.
 * In sum, certain studies from the existing body of research into play types and child outcomes support the hypothesis that the five characteristics of playful experiences are the main factors that facilitate learning through play.
 However, more research is needed to confirm this hypothesis.
 * Finally, although there is some suggestive evidence about the role of play in supporting the development of communication skills, of abstract thought, self regulation,and more adaptive, flexible, creative thinking, we still do not have conclusive evidence of causal relations.